Why build a self-balancing robot?

-But what many people don’t realise is that these systems use the same controllers that can be seen in servo-motors, air-conditioning units, and even thermostats.
-Of course rockets use significantly more complex controllers than air-conditioners, but the underlying principle is still the same: how to adjust the system in order to get as close to the desired outcome as possible.
+But what many people don’t realise is that often the same type of controller is also used in a large variety of other applications which aren’t related to balance.
+Proportional-integral-derivative (PID) controllers are used by elevators to control their motion and position, used by air-conditioning units to control the temperature within a room, and even used to control the operation of jet engines.
+Of course rockets use significantly more complex controllers than air-conditioners, but the underlying principle is still the same: how to adjust the system in order to get as close to the desired target value (be it temperature, angle, or position) as possible.
 That is why building a self-balancing robot is so educational; you can use the same control methods over and over again for other projects.
-And please don’t forget, a self-balancing robot is a very fun toy to have!
+And don’t forget, self-balancing robots are a fun toy to play with!
 Here is a video of my self-balancing in action:

 A Brief Overview

-It takes a number of steps to build a self-balancing robot.
+It takes several steps to build a self-balancing robot.
 The easiest part is the hardware, so that is always a good place to start.
-The robot requires two motors, a motor controller, a gyroscope, a micro-controller and some type of frame.
+The robot requires two motors, a motor controller, a sensor to detect its current tilt angle, a micro-controller and some type of frame.
 Surprisingly enough due to the inertia of an inverted pendulum, the robot actually finds it easier to stabilise if the frame is very tall with a lot of weight on top, instead of a small frame with a low centre of gravity!

 Once all of the physical components have been assembled, we can proceed to the tricky stuff; the software.
-As the system is inherently unstable, the micro-controller needs to continuously refresh itself and be as fast and efficient as possible in order to retain its balance.
-Therefore the loop time should be as short as you can make (but still remain regular).
-For my robot I used a standard loop time of 10ms.
-Therefore the the controller recalculates its response 100 times per second!
+As the system is inherently unstable and wants to topple over, the micro-controller needs to continuously monitor the current angle of the robot and be as fast and efficient as possible in order to retain its balance.
+While the loop time (refresh rate) should be short, it also needs to remain regular so that the control system can properly performs its calculations.
+For my robot I used a standard loop time of 10ms (100Hz).
+Therefore, the controller recalculates its response 100 times per second!

 Before we dive into how to make a self-balancing robot, we need to get our hardware together.
 Here is a list of the required component, with some links as reference: